Machika1110/RE4M/README.md

     pip install opencv-contrib-python

-## script for pyinstaller
+### 2. Script for pyinstaller
 Prepare "RE4M.py" and "icon1.ico"

     pyinstaller RE4M.py --onefile --noconsole --icon==icon1.ico

+### 3. Set paths for RE4M.exe & Questions
+Place RE4M.exe and Questions folder in "same" folders.
+The suggestion is making shortcuts in Desktop.

 ## The explanation of files and directory
 ### Questions
 All questions for RE4M.
 All files are .png format